metadatacenter/cedar-docker-build/README.md

 **Remark:** If you are running CEDAR under your own user, please disregard the parts of this guide which talk about the ``cedar`` user)!

+## Install Docker CE

+Download and install Docker.
+This can be done in several ways (brew, apt-get, downloading and installing)

+Please check their download page: https://www.docker.com/community-edition

+## Creat a Docker network.

+Execute the following command:

+    docker network create --subnet=192.168.0.0/16 --gateway 192.168.0.1 cedarnet

 ## Create a working directory for CEDAR
 CEDAR uses several components with persistent storage.
 These components will need a base folder under which they will store the data.